Pagan & Magickal Terms and Definitions

 Mentor: an elder or magickal peer that offers advice or guidance; a teacher of Wicca and/or Witchcraft.

 Mother: one of three aspects of the Wiccan Trinity; the Goddess in her motherly aspect.
-Associated with compassion, comfort, experience, teaching, guidance, etc.
+Associated with compassion, comfort, experience, teaching, guidance, etc. Sometimes used to referred to a woman who has birthed or reared children.

 Neo-Pagan: "new Pagan"; Pagan religions or practices which are modern but modeled from ancient Pagan systems or traditions; some Pagans today dislike the term.
 First coined by Oberon Zell to differentiate from other uses of the term "Pagan."